Welcome to Early Years at Barrington!

 Planned, purposeful play is the foundation of development and learning for young children.
 It is the way skills are developed and practised.
 It is essential for physical, intellectual, linguistic, emotional, and behavioural and social development.
 It is the process through which children can explore, investigate, recreate and come to understand their world.

-We deliver learning for all 17 areas of the Early Years Curriculum through purposeful play and learning experiences, with a balance of adult-led and child-initiated activities.
+We deliver learning for the Early Years Curriculum through purposeful play and learning experiences, with a balance of adult-led and child-initiated activities.
 We follow the Early Years Foundation Stage Framework, which sets out statutory guidance on the standards that schools and childcare providers must meet for the learning, development and care of children under 5.

 Dough disco involves moulding play dough in time to music and performing different actions such as rolling it into a ball, flattening it, putting each individual finger into the dough, rolling it into a sausage and squeezing it.